libgirlenterprise/dong-quickstart/tutorial.md

 ## Model - model init by deserialization
 ### Use case

-We can init a model by loading it from a trained model for
+We can init a model by loading it from a trained model to
-1. To deploy it to a service function.
+1. Deploy it to a service function.
-2. To futher train a pre-trained model. **Notice**: **dong** alpha version haven't supported such functionality.
+2. Futher train a pre-trained model. **Notice**: **dong** alpha version haven't supported such functionality.

 ### File creation